alihassancods/cplusplus-with-oops/Lecture#1/notes.md

 double variable;
 ```
 Double helps us store more precise value than float, basically its a more precise float.

+The character datatype is used to store the alphabets or special characters.
+As we know that the RAM stores data in form of numbers so to store basically anything we will store in numbers.
+In reference to the ASCII Standard, the character have specific values like 'A' has value of 65.
 ## Functions

 Function is like a machine which takes some input and gives back some output.